Maddi97/cognitive_interaction_w_robots/README.md

 2. /simulation contains the model of the simulation run
 3. plots.py is the script used for visualize the simulation results
 4. the *.csv files contains the collected data of the simulation runs

+### Code explanation

+1. In the folder 'control_unit' are the implementation of the state maschine and all according states
+2. folder 'rl' contains all files of the implementation of the reinforcement learning algorithm
+3. in folder 'tracking' are all files related to the detection of the facial expressin and the gesture